uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    parameter block.

-   Fixing this problem requires that :class:`NumericDiffCostFunction` be aware of the :class:`LocalParameterization` associated with each parameter block and only generate perturbations in the local tangent space of each parameter block.
+   Fixing this problem requires that :class:`NumericDiffCostFunction` be aware of the :class:`Manifold` associated with each parameter block and only generate perturbations in the local tangent space of each parameter block.